-There is a lot of wooden fences, a large divided field, a few hundred chickens and a large barn sitting in the middle of the field but no house.
+There are a lot of wooden fences, a large divided field, a few hundred ground-scratching chickens and a large barn sitting in the middle of the field, but there is no house.

-His door opens with a pop that startles me.
+His door opens with a pop sound that startles me.

 I start to open my door but stop when a large black muzzle appears just outside the window!
 The scenes from Kujo come back to me with horrifying clarity.

 "Don't worry.
-She wont bite."
+She won't bite."
 He tells me as he steps out.
-I watch him get my bag from the back of the truck and holds it out the way of the jumping dogs that are trying to circle or trip him with every step.
+I watch him get my bag from the back of the truck and hold it out the way of the jumping dogs that are trying to circle or trip him with every step.

 Her nose is cold when she comes back in.
 She gives my arm a sniff, then my leg.
-Half-panting I sit not knowing if I can move or not.
+Half-panting in fear, I sit in the truck, not knowing if I can move or not.

 "Smokey?" he calls out.
 The dog perks up her head and runs around the front of the truck to join the other two in trying to trip him.

 As I slide out the seat I feel gravel crunch under my shoes.
 When the truck door closes it gives one of those pops that scares me again.
-With a sigh of frustration I walk away from the damn thing and wonder just how far we are going to have to hike now to get to what ever shanty shack this...'boy that never grew up'...as mom described him lives in.
+With a sigh of frustration, I walk away from the damn thing and wonder just how far we are going to have to hike now to get to whatever shanty shack this ... boy that never grew up ... as mom often described him lives in.

-The memories of the funeral are a raw nerve, I shy away from them when they come to me.
-Then the lady from the family court telling me that till I reached my eighteenth birthday I was going to have to go live with my dad.
+The memories of the funeral are a raw nerve, which I shy away from them when they come at me.
+Then the lady from the family court telling me that, till I reached my eighteenth birthday, I was going to have to go live with my dad.
 This mountain man reject, another of mom's descriptions.

 Four more months?
 God why?
-What the hell kinds of difference will that little of a time make?
+What the hell kinds of difference will that little of an amount of time make?
 I have access to the money mom put away for me.
 I have my trust fund that will come to me when I hit twenty-one.
-I can get a job with my friend Shirley's computer repair shop.
+I can get a job with my friend Shirley's computer repair shop till then.
 I don't know all that much yet but I could watch and learn.
 Answer the phone.

 I pause when the dog comes back to me.
 She?
-I think he said it was a she, wags it's long tail at me.
+I think he said the dog was a she, wags its long tail at me.

 "He lives in a fucking cave?"
 I say under my breath.

 I see him stick his head out the opening.
-In the growing dark I see lights come on next to the... doorway?
-Windows framed in light show themselves.
+In the growing dark, I see lights come on next to the ... doorway?
+Windows, framed in white light, show themselves.